It’s easy to think we understand the role the protagonist plays in a story.

 If you can write your plot with one storyline driven by one main character’s big decisions, I’d recommend opting for this option.
 If it’s your first book (or maybe even second), a single protagonist is probably the better way to go.

 The Most Important Requirement for the Protagonist

 This is the single most important element of your protagonist, and thus one of the most important of your novel as a whole.
 If your protagonist fails to do this, your story will fail.
 Seriously.

 Your protagonist must choose.

 Protagonists must make decisions.
-A character who does not choose her own fate, and thus suffer the consequences of her choice, is not a protagonist.
-She is, at best, a background character.
+A character who does not choose their own fate, and thus suffer the consequences of their choice, is not a protagonist.
+They are, at best, a background character.

 Your protagonist may reject the choice at first.
-She may debate back and forth between which option to choose.
-She may spend a hundred pages waffling.
+They may debate back and forth between which option to choose.
+They may spend a hundred pages waffling.
 This can actually be a good thing.
 Choice is hard!
-However, she must choose.

-Readers will bear with a protagonist who isn’t very likable.
+Readers will bear protagonists who aren’t very likable.
 They will endure selfishness, pride, and even cowardice in a character.
-However, readers will not endure a protagonist who does not decide.
+But readers will not endure a protagonist who does not decide.